USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 CMAQ will calculate the emission rates from this source using information about local meteorology, land characteristics, etc. The streams available for running Online in CMAQ are: [biogenics (BEIS)](#BEIS),[ wind-blown dust](#Wind_Blown_Dust), [sea spray](#Sea_Spray), and [lightning NO](#Lightning_NO).

 #### Gridded Stream (offline):
 CMAQ will read emission rates from an input file, which is organized into an array that is identical in shape to the grid CMAQ is running.
 Typically, these rates are stored at hourly time points and are then interpolated within CMAQ to each time step.
+These files may be 2D to represent just the surface layer emissions or they may be 3D.
+If 3D, the file may have the same number of layers as the CMAQ grid or it may have fewer layers.
 Some common examples of Gridded emissions include:

 - Mobile sources such as passenger vehicles, trains, ships, scooters, etc.
 - Low-level point source emissions that are not large enough to be treated individually